Writers gravitate to that emotional irritant deep within them and use a story to help work through solving their own personal problems.

 Four points-of-view.
 Four ways of seeing conflict.
 Attach each of the Throughlines to one of these areas of conflict and you have a complete story.
 Only one rule: the

-Overall Story Throughline and
+Objective Story Throughline and

 Relationship Story Throughline must be diagonally across from each other, and so must the